-LEAs must demonstrate that the LEA has the capacity to support dramatic improvement in the Priority Schools within three years and that the district leadership has a viable plan for facilitating improvement at the site.
-As part of the demonstration of capacity, the LEA must commit to implementing the Turnaround Principles in the year the school is identified and for at least the following two school years for each Priority School in the LEA.
-In determining capacity, the SEA and the Priority Schools Advisory Board (discussed below) will place significant weight on historical information about the school and LEA, including proficiency rates of all students and subgroups, progress, staffing mobility and needs, and demonstration of adjustments to meet the needs of changing demographics in the local community.
-The SEA will support LEAs that are able to demonstrate this capacity as they implement the Turnaround Principles.
+LEAs must support dramatic improvement in the Priority Schools within three years and create a viable plan for facilitating improvement at the site.
+The LEA must commit to implementing the Turnaround Principles in the year the school is identified and for at least the following two school years for each Priority School in the LEA.
+The SEA will support LEAs as they implement the Turnaround Principles.